olayad/liquid/share/examples/GUIDE.md

 **We advise against disabling peg-in validation unless you are aware of the implications**, running in a testing environment, or are not dealing with large amounts of funds.

-The template Liquid configuration file can be used as a reference when configuring your own Liquid node.
+The [Liquid configuration file template](https://github.com/Blockstream/liquid/blob/liquid.3.14.1/share/examples/liquid.conf) can be used as a reference when configuring your own Liquid node.